MerosCrypto/Meros/docs/RPC/Network.md

 ### `connect`

 `connect` attempts to connect to another Meros node.
-It requires authentication.
+This method requires authentication.

 Arguments:
-- `address` (string): IP address or domain.
+- `address` (string):        IPv4 address or domain.
 Cannot be IPv6.
-- `port`    (int):    Optional; defaults to 5132 if omitted.
+- `port`    (int; optional): Defaults to 5132 if omitted.

 The result is a bool of true, regardless of if the connection succeeded.
 This will never return an error.